otomato-gh/k8s-o10n-workshop/slides/workshop/foundations.md

 - It's required for autoscaling anyway

+- It comes pre-installed on `k3d`!

 ---

 ## Install the metrics server

-- Apply the installation yaml
+- Apply the installation yaml (if not on k3d)
 .lab[
 ```bash
   kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml